Medically reviewed on August 30, 2018.

 -Inform patients that use of this drug may increase their risk of bone fractures.

--Patients should be instructed to report any new pain, tenderness, sore, ulcer, or infection of legs or feet.
+-Patients should be advised that this drug may increase their risk of lower limb amputations and should be instructed to report any new pain, tenderness, sores, ulcers, or infections of legs or feet.

 -Patients should be instructed to seek medical attention promptly for signs and symptoms of acute kidney injury such as decreased urine, swelling in the legs or feet.